pytest-dev/pytest/HOWTORELEASE.rst

 Release Procedure
 -----------------

-Our current policy for releasing is to aim for a bugfix every few weeks and a minor release every 2-3 months.
+Our current policy for releasing is to aim for a bug-fix release every few weeks and a minor release every 2-3 months.
 The idea is to get fixes and new features out instead of trying to cram a ton of features into a release and by consequence taking a lot of time to make a new one.